davidjnelson/es6-boilerplate/README.md

   constructor(@AnotherAnnotation bar) {}
 }
 ```
-This is a very similar syntax to annotations in Java/Dart.
-It is just a nice declarative way to put additional meta data on classes/functions/parameters.
+This is a very similar syntax to annotations in Java.
+It is just a nice declarative way to put additional meta data
+on classes/functions/parameters.

 When `annotations: true`, Traceur transpiles the above code code into something like this:
 ```js